microsoft/health-architectures/Postman/README.md

 ## Prerequisites
 + [Contributor](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles) role in your Azure Subscription
 + [Application Administrator](https://docs.microsoft.com/en-us/azure/active-directory/roles/permissions-reference#all-roles) role in your Azure Active Directory (AAD) tenant
 + An **Azure API for FHIR endpoint**.
-To deploy Azure API for FHIR (PaaS), you can use the [Azure portal](https://docs.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/fhir-paas-portal-quickstart), [PowerShell](https://docs.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/fhir-paas-powershell-quickstart), or [Azure CLI](https://docs.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/fhir-paas-cli-quickstart).
+To deploy Azure API for FHIR (PaaS), we recommend using the [FHIR-Starter Quickstart ARM template], which will also allow you to deploy [FHIR-Proxy](https://github.com/microsoft/fhir-proxy) and [FHIR-Bulk Loader](https://github.com/microsoft/fhir-loader) in one pass.
-+ **FHIR-Proxy** deployed along with Azure API for FHIR.
++ **FHIR-Proxy** deployed and set up with AAD authentication and app roles needed to connect with Azure API for FHIR.
 To learn more about FHIR-Proxy (OSS), please visit [here](https://github.com/microsoft/fhir-proxy).
+For information about setting up FHIR Proxy AAD authentication and app roles, please visit [here](https://github.com/microsoft/fhir-starter/tree/main/quickstarts) (midway through page).
 + **Postman** installed - desktop or web client.
-See [here](https://www.getpostman.com/) for information about how to install Postman.
+See [here](https://www.getpostman.com/) for information about installing Postman.

 ## Getting started
 To set up Postman for testing Azure API for FHIR, we'll walk through these steps: